Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 ### Practice

+[NOTE FOR RFC EDITOR: Please update this section to use letters for the sub-bullet points instead of numbers.
+This was not done during review because the markdown tool used to write the document did not support it.]

 Communicate the current operational practices of the service.

 1. Deviations.
 Specify any temporary or permanent deviations from the policy for operational reasons.

 1. Client facing capabilities.
-With reference to section (#recommendations-for-dns-privacy-services) provide specific details of which capabilities are provided on which client facing addresses and ports:
+With reference to (#recommendations-for-dns-privacy-services) provide specific details of which capabilities are provided on which client facing addresses and ports:
     1. For DoT, specify the authentication domain name to be used (if any).